mlcommons/training_policies/CONTRIBUTING.md

 ### Some things to note while generating reference convergence points (RCPs)

- 1. Use FP32 precision instead of lower precision because we want the RCPs to act as a good convergence baseline
+ 1. Use one of FP32/BF16 precision because we want the RCPs to act as a good convergence baseline.
+State the exact precision which was used to generate RCPs in the RCP logging json file for reproducibility.

  2. Generate RCPs for atleast 3 reasonable batch sizes